Harsh Pareek is a Senior Machine Learning (ML) Engineer at Prodigal.

 It’s a difficult value, a little risky.
 But it’s not that you are not tactful, Instead, it is a way of prioritizing communication and that’s part of building a strong team.
 If radical candor is done well, it can lead to trust and foster a genuine feeling of community.

-Want to work with Harsh and the other humans of Prodigal as we pioneer consumer finance intelligence?
-We’re hiring!
+Want to work with Harsh and the other humans of Prodigal?
+We're hiring!